DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react-native.md

 })(App)
 ```

-A complete working example of an `App.ts` file is below:
+A complete working example of an `App.jsx` file is below:
 ```jsx
 import { View, Text } from "react-native";